Shashank-Shyam-Sunder/First_Project_with_JUNIE/README.md

 ├── docs/                  # Documentation files
 │   ├── SUMMARY.md         # Project summary
 │   └── Project_structure.docx  # Detailed structure document
+├── .junie/                # JUNIE AI agent configuration │   └── guidelines.md      # Project guidelines for JUNIE
 ├── requirements.txt       # Python dependencies
 └── README.md             # This file
 ```

+## About This Project

+This project was created using **JUNIE Vibe Coding Agent**, an AI-powered development assistant that helps structure and organize code projects efficiently.

+### .junie Folder

+The `.junie/` folder contains configuration and guidelines for the JUNIE AI agent:

+- `guidelines.md`: Contains project-specific instructions and guidelines for JUNIE to follow when working on this project.
+This file helps maintain consistency in code style, project structure, and development practices.

+This folder is included in the repository to ensure that any future development with JUNIE follows the same standards and approaches established during the initial project creation.

 ## Features